-In 1984, SASA named Dr. William Oliver Baker – the former president of Bell Labs and an advisor to five U.S. presidents on intelligence and scientific affairs – the inaugural recipient of its Medal of Achievement.
-Henceforth known as the William Oliver Baker Award, the medal is presented annually at a black tie gala that serves as one of INSA’s tentpole events.
+In 1984, SASA named Dr. William Oliver Baker–the former president of Bell Labs and advisor to five U.S. presidents on intelligence and scientific affairs – the inaugural recipient of its Medal of Achievement.
+Henceforth known as the William Oliver Baker Award, the medal is presented annually at a black tie gala that serves as one of INSA’s marquee events.

 While some SASA events were social occasions, many more were substantive in nature, bringing leaders from government and industry together – in classified and unclassified settings – to discuss what they anticipated to be the future needs of the IC.
 SASA’s 1988 spring symposium included sessions on how to support intelligence consumers in the year 1995, while its 1990 symposium was titled “Strategic Directions for the Nineties.”